Energy Audit Incentives

 Home Energy Audit Follow-up Incentive

 After the home energy audit is complete, a list of energy saving measures will be generated.
-If the suggested improvements are made the member will get a credit of up to $250, based on approved invoices.
-If the actual audit was less than the $250, the incentive will only be as much as you paid for the audit.
+If the suggested improvements are made the member will get a credit of up to $500, based on approved invoices.
+Rebate cannot exceed 50% of the cost of the implemented measures.
+Professional labor costs can be included in the cost.

 You can easily conduct a basic home energy audit with a simple but diligent walk-through.
 When auditing your home, keep a checklist of areas you have inspected and problems you find.
 Full lists are available online—Touchstone Energy Cooperatives® Home Energy Saver (at www.touchstoneenergysavers.com) and the Alliance to Save Energy Home Energy Checkup (search for it at www.ase.org) are both useful— and most trouble spots can be found in a few key areas.
 More information on both do-it-yourself and professional energy audits can be found at www.energysavers.gov.